 Before understanding how to open a demat account online, let us understand the meaning of Depository and Depository Participant

 Meaning of Depository and Depository Participant

 CDSL and NSDL are the only two depositories in India.
-They maintain the shares and securities in dematerialised form.
+They maintain the shares and securities in dematerialized form.
 The depository participants function under the depository.
-In fact, depository participants are an organisation in the financial sector and banking sector.
+In fact, depository participants are an organization in the financial sector and banking sector.
 Moreover, they can become depository participants only after they get permission from the Depository and Securities and Exchange Board of India (SEBI).
 For instance, few of the popular depository participants of India include HDFC Securities, Kotak Securities, IIFL, Zerodha, ICICI Direct, Sharekhan, etc.

 How to Open Demat Account Online?

 - Firstly, the individual should visit the depository participant.
 The depository participants are the brokers with whom an individual shall deal or place orders.
-The depository participants can be a bank or an agent who is operating as a link between the depository and investor.
-In addition, an individual looking to open a demat account online must visit the website of the depository participant.
+The depository participants can be a bank or an agent who is operating as a link between the depository and the investor.
+In addition, an individual looking to open a Demat account online must visit the website of the depository participant.

 - Secondly, fill the demat account opening form.
 The individual must submit the documents that are compulsory for account opening.
 The following documents must be submitted along with the account opening form.

 - PAN number.